 Research provides the evidence base for developing prevention and treatment initiatives targeting particular communities.
 Research is also important for monitoring and evaluating programs.
-Australian research centres which focus on HIV prevention and the care of people living with HIV among the Aboriginal and Torres Strait Islander community include:
+For links to a selection of recent publications relevant to STI and BBV prevention, testing and treatment in Aboriginal and Torres Strait Islander communities, see here.

 - The South Australian Health and Medical Research Institute, in Adelaide, conducts research on STI and HIV prevention in Aboriginal communities and the care of people with HIV, developing prevention and treatment strategies targeting communities, and translating research outcomes into proposals for policy development.

-- The Centre for Social Research in Health (CSRH): the CSRH, at the University of NSW, conducts behavioral studies and surveys on HIV and sexual health risk reduction, and on harm reduction for injecting drug use, including for people among Aboriginal and Torres Strait Islander communities.
-CSRH publishes the Annual Report on Trends in Behaviour which reports on behavioural and attitudinal data on modes of transmission of HIV, viral hepatitis, and STIs in Australia.
+- The Centre for Social Research in Health (CSRH), at the University of NSW, publishes the Annual Report on Trends in Behaviour which reports on behavioural and attitudinal data on modes of transmission of HIV, viral hepatitis, and STIs in Australia.

 - The Burnet Institute collaborates with the Kirby Institute and the National Serology Reference Laboratory on the ACCESS project (Australian Collaboration for Coordinated Enhanced Sentinel Surveillance of STIs and BBVs).
 ACCESS is establishing a surveillance system to assist in evaluating interventions designed to control STIs and blood borne viruses, including in Aboriginal and Torres Strait Islander communities.